taylorschissel/DeliverMeProj/README.md

 *How to Quit Running*
 * Close the DeliverMe webpage tab
 * Back in the command line, hit the command key and C and the same time

+*Troubleshooting*
+* If you seem to be having issues with install, try varying the use of terms such as pip/pip3 and python/python3

 ## Contributors
 * Isaac Fluhr-Chapman